da-sh-acc/personalprojects/README.md

 ## NBA Database Data Collection
 | Data Collection | Database Management |
 | :---: | :---: |

+This notebook aggregates NBA Data through the [NBA API Python Package](https://pypi.org/project/nba-api/), cleans and converts the data into pandas dataframes and then stores the tables in a sqlite database.
+The tables will also be dumped into a SQL File so that it can be imported into any database system.
+The purpose of this project was to practice skills in API data collection and database management, and was influenced by previous practice work done with the [European Soccer Dataset](https://www.kaggle.com/datasets/hugomathien/soccer).
+This data is the start of an incomplete project, the focus of which is building a team-based dashboard that tracks game statistics, schedule and player information during the NBA Season.

 ## Olist SQL Analysis Dashboard
 | Data Analysis | Dashboard Visualization | Tableau
 | :---: | :---: | :---: |

+The dashboard contains various order and revenue statistics of data from Olist, a Brazilian E-Commerce company.
+The [Olist dataset](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce) was collected from Kaggle and has the information of 100,000 orders from 2016 to 2018.
+The SQL file contains various data exploration queries and analysis to discover the main drivers of revenue for the company.
+The final dashboard was created in Tableau and posted on [Tableau Public](https://public.tableau.com/app/profile/david.shin8483/viz/olist_dashboard/Dashboard1)